-Greg Duncan is an emerging artist and freelance jazz trumpet player based in Chicago, Illinois.
-His quintet plays contemporary straight-ahead jazz that grooves with a mixture of blues, swing, and even flamenco.
+Greg Duncan is a composer and freelance jazz trumpet player based in Chicago, Illinois.
+His ensemble plays contemporary straight-ahead jazz that grooves with a mixture of blues, swing, and even flamenco.
 He has toured all over the world with various groups and performed at top jazz clubs in both Chicago and Europe.

-As a freelance trumpet player, he has performed with the Chicago Jazz Orchestra, Marco Polo, Las Guitarras De España, Richie Cole, and many others.
-Duncan has studied with several prominent jazz trumpet players such as John Swana, Joe Magnarelli, and Al Hood.
-Also, while in Spain he studied flamenco rhythms on the cajón rhythm instrument.
-His style reflects all of these influences and continues to develop more interesting nuances.
+As a freelance trumpet player, Duncan has performed with the Chicago Jazz Orchestra, Roger Ingram, Billy Harper, Jorge Rossy, Richie Cole, and many others.
+He has also studied with several prominent jazz trumpet players such as John Swana, Joe Magnarelli, and Al Hood.